paulobocanegra/portfolio/README.md

 The project I am most passionate about is a recent full-stack ecommerce platform I built using Node.js, Ruby on Rails, JavaScript, React and Redux, in order to recreate key features of the well known “LUSH”  (link: http://bubbles-lush.herokuapp.com/).
 I connected the Ruby on Rails backend to AWS (Amazon Web Services) S3 to store multiple images for each product, while keeping the information secured with AWS IAM.
 Furthermore, I utilized foreign keys to normalize the front end state.
 In addition, I shaped specific slices of the state on each container’s mapStateToProps, to provide relevant data from the Redux store to every React component.
 I am also experienced with pure JavaScript which I have exhibited by creating a Point of Sale (POS) software that trains employees to become more efficient at data entry (link: https://pos-train.herokuapp.com/).

 I have always had a passion for learning and sharing.
-In addition to polishing my programming skills, I am currently learning astrophysics on my own.
-Furthermore, I am passionate about problem solving and I enjoy helping others understand concepts I have previously learned.
-Therefore, I thrive in collaborative environments.
-As a results oriented self driven engineer, with the skills I am eager to apply in this position, I know I could hit the ground running.

-Sincerely,
+I currently work as an Instructor at AppAcademy.
+What I love the most in what I do is the impact I have on the growth of my students.
+It is very rewarding to see how they go from learning the foundations of Computer Science to building robust fullstack web applications before they start their job search.

 Paulo Bocanegra